ats-fukuyama/task/tools/readme.txt

 *** GUIREAD ***

-    This program is a GUI-based reader for ufiles and files provided by mdsplus.
+    This program is a GUI-based reader for ufiles and data provided by mdsplus.
     It requires GSGL (GSAF/OpenGL) libraries (v0.4.10 or more), and mdsplus libraries if one would like to obtain data from mdsplus server.
-Note that one can complile this program without mdsplus libraries.
+Note that mdsplus libraries are not indispensable for compliling this program.
-    Firstly this program reads "guiparm" file existing the same directory.
-"Guiparm" file has information about
-	       DIR (CHAR) : directory where ufiles are stored The standard directory is "./data".
+    In the first place, this program reads "guiparm" file existing the same directory.
+"Guiparm" file contains information about DIR (CHAR) : directory where ufiles are stored The standard directory is "./data".
 	       DEV (CHAR) : device(tokamak) name (ex. 'jt60u')